Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 $55 through February 29, then $65; designated drivers $20.

-The Artsplosure street festival draws large crowds for performances by one or two national acts plus several local and regional bands alongside more than 180 juried visual artists and crafters from across the country, food trucks, beer and kids' arts activities.
+The Artsplosure street festival draws large crowds for performances by one or two national acts plus several local and regional bands alongside about 175 juried visual artists and crafters from across the country, food trucks, beer and kids' arts activities.
 Admission is free.

 Artists